South Downs Way, looking toward Beachy Head

 The morning cloud unleashed a full seven drops of rain on us as we climbed back up to the ridgeline in the morning.
 My jacket stayed firmly in my bag, the wind blew the rain away, and that was the end of that.

 Just like earlier in the walk, any place selling refreshments that’s directly on the trail is something to be treasured, which made stopping at the YHA South Downs near Southease a no-brainer.
-They’ve apparently spent three million pounds renovating this old farm house, and it shows.
-The delicious coffee and cakes in the courtyard cafe ensured a long break and a very slow departure.

 From there it was a steep climb (shocking) up Beddingham Hill, a straight march along the top to Firle Beacon, and an equally steep drop down to Alfriston.
 This pretty village gets a lot of tourists, but I didn’t see many of them.
 Mainly because I didn’t leave our accommodation for the rest of the day.

-We stayed at the Star Inn, one of the oldest pubs in the country.
-It apparently dates back to the 14th-century, although it’s clearly had the odd lick of paint since then.
-The rooms out the back were fairly small and generic for the amount we paid, and post-pandemic they seem to have at least doubled the nightly rate, so I honestly can’t recommend it now.
+The rooms out the back were fairly small and generic for the amount we paid, and they seem to have at least doubled the nightly rate since we stayed there, so I honestly can’t recommend it now.
 Stay at Ye Old Smugglers Inne instead.

-Sunday roast at the Star Inn, Alfriston
+A not-insignificant roast dinner at the Star Inn

 Still, if you happen to find yourself in town on a Sunday, the roast at the Star Inn was absolutely gigantic.
 I’ve stayed in apartments smaller than those Yorkshire puddings.
 We dined mid-afternoon and weren’t sure whether it call it lunch or dinner, but in the end it didn’t matter.
 Either way, there was no need to eat again that day.